nishantgaharwar1923/blogbackup/claopk5gf000608mh3akzd0jo.md

 Flexbox delivers a more efficient way to assign space around elements.
 There is no need to know the screen size to use flexbox.

-And one more thing to note is that flex's default direction is the **column** in web development whereas in android development its default direction is the **row**.
+And one more thing to note is that flex's default direction is the **row** in web development whereas in android development its default direction is the **column**.

 For a better perceptive let's take an example.